 - Stand up straight.
 Good posture is critical for petites.
 A straight back, shoulders, and neck can instantly add inches.

-– Be engaging.
-Try to maintain eye contact during conversations, listen actively, and show genuine signs of engagement.
+- Be engaging and participate.
+Try to maintain eye contact during conversations, listen actively, show genuine signs of engagement, and encourage yourself to actively participate and contribute vocally to meetings and discussions at work.

 - Greet with confidence.
 Everyone appreciates a warm smile and a firm handshake.
 During a mock interview, my college career counselor pointed out how my weak little handshake may be mistaken for a lack of confidence.